dejanbatanjac/responsive/README.md

 # responsive
-WordPress plugin ot make your theme responsive
+WordPress plugin to make your theme responsive